 There are two ways an employer can terminate its pension plan.
 First, the employer can end the plan in a "standard termination" but only after showing the PBGC that the plan has enough money to pay all benefits owed to participants.
 Under a standard termination, the plan must either purchase an annuity from an insurance company (which will provide you with periodic retirement benefits, such as monthly, for life or for a set period of time when you retire) or, if your plan allows, issue one lump-sum payment that covers your entire benefit.
-Your plan administrator must give you advance notice that identifies the insurance company (or companies) that your employer may select to provide the annuity.
-The PBGC's guarantee ends when your employer purchases your annuity or gives you the lump-sum payment.
+Your plan administrator must give you advance notice that identifies the insurance company (or companies) selected to provide the annuity.
+The PBGC's guarantee ends upon the purchase of an annuity or payment of the lump-sum.
+If the plan purchases an annuity for you from an insurance company and that company becomes unable to pay, the applicable state guaranty association guarantees the annuity to the extent authorized by that state's law.